-Hello.
-I am a Ph.D.
-Candidate in the Department of Government at Harvard University.
-My research focuses on international relations and Chinese foreign policy.
-I am also interested in novel approaches to collecting historical and experimental data.
+Welcome!
+I am a Ph.D. student in the Department of Government at Harvard University, where I research international relations and Chinese foreign policies.
+My dissertation explores foreign economic policies in Chinese history.

 Apples and Dragon Fruits: The Determinants of Aid and Other Forms of State Financing from China to Africa.
-With Axel Dreher, Andreas Fuchs, Bradley C. Parks and Michael J. Tierney.
-Conditionally accepted, International Studies Quarterly.
+International Studies Quarterly 62.1(2018): 182-194, with Axel Dreher, Andreas Fuchs, Bradley C. Parks and Michael J. Tierney. ⧉

 Tracking Under-Reported Financial Flows: China’s Development Finance and the Aid-Conflict Nexus Revisited.
 Journal of Conflict Resolution 61.5 (2017): 935-963, with Axel Dreher, Andreas Fuchs, Bradley C. Parks and Michael J. Tierney (lead article). ⧉